Maheshwari2121/create-virtual-environment/virtual-env.md

 •	After the update, restart the computer if prompted.

 ## Installing Ubuntu
-•	You can download from Microsoft Store on your Windows machine or directly from google, see [ubuntu](https://ubuntu.com/download/desktop).
+•	Download from Microsoft Store on your Windows machine or directly from google, see [ubuntu](https://ubuntu.com/download/desktop).

-•	Click the ”Install” button to download and install Ubuntu.
+•	Download and install the desired ubuntu version.

 •	Once the installation is complete, launch Ubuntu from the Start menu.